BU-ISCIII/curso_brotes_bacterianos_ngs/exercises/03_outbreakSNP.md

 ## Variant Calling

-We are using WGS-Outbreaker as the main software for variant calling, SNP-matrix creation and phylogeny performance.
+We are using snippy as the main software for variant calling, SNP-matrix creation and phylogeny performance.
 Following the development of the former exercises we are using nextflow, in this case using `outbreakSNP` step.
 This step includes the following processes:
 - Preprocessing:
-    - Trimming with trimmomatic software.
+    - Trimming with fastp software.
     - Quality control with fastQC.
-- WGS-Outbreak software comprises the rest of steps:
+- Snippy software:
     - Mapping with bwa.
-    - Variant calling with GATK.
+    - Variant calling with freebayes.
     - SNP-Matrix creation.
+    - SNP-core-filtering
-    - SNP-filtering:
+- Phylogeny with IQ-tree
-        * PhredQ > 30
-        * Strand-bias
-        * MAPQ
-        * SNP cluster, < 3 SNPs / 1000 pb

 Everything clear..?
 So let's run it.